 To advance the mission of energy efficiency, Efficiency Canada appreciates that local connections across Canada must be developed and nurtured.
 Regional Champions are volunteer leaders that facilitate these connections between sector members, local advocates, government officials, and more.
-Regional Champions connect monthly to share local knowledge on key concerns of our sector, celebrate wins and discuss ways to further support regional initiatives.
+Regional Champions connect every two months to share local knowledge on key concerns of our sector, celebrate wins and discuss ways to further support regional initiatives.
 Our combined efforts will develop a stronger network of energy efficiency advocates, from coast to coast to coast.

 Our Regional Champions

 Sandra Moore is currently the Dean for the Faculty of Business, Environment and Technology at NorQuest College in Edmonton, Alberta.
 In this role, she and her team have recently launched new diploma programs in Energy Management, Machine Learning, and Environmental Protection.
 She is a 2015-2018 Vanier Scholar and Ph.D.
 Candidate (ABD) in the School of Environment and Sustainability at the University of Saskatchewan where her research focuses on understanding the socioeconomic impacts of energy on rural regions.
 Sandra has over 20 years of experience in diverse senior leadership and consultancy roles in Canada and internationally.
 She has worked with municipalities, post-secondary institutions, non-profit organizations, and economic development associations focusing on economic development, energy, livelihoods, education, and leadership development.